 They grow best in full sunshine.
 Most of the commonly available varieties prefer a moist soil which is well drained and they do better than most other fruit trees in ground which is damp.
 A mulch in spring time each year will greatly help to retain moisture in the surrounding ground.

 In all but the warmest parts of the UK quince fruits need to be cooked before eating.
 They are best left on the tree until just before the first frosts of the season, October time is normally about right for harvesting.

 Many gardeners leave the fruit to fall from the tree, only harvesting them direct from the tree if an earlier frost threatens.
 This allows the fruit to ripen naturally but they can easily be bruised when they fall which damages the fruits.

 Harvest the fruit and store carefully (to avoid bruising) in a cool area for three to four weeks before using them.
 This can be light or dark, it makes no difference to the ripening process.

 One of the best varieties for the UK climate and well suited to moist and dry soils.
 The pink blossoms are produced freely in April / May time and are particularly attractive.
 The fruits are slightly larger than average and have a good flavour somewhere between mild lemon and pineapple.
 The skin has a definite “fur” to it.
 This variety is self-fertile and will produce fruit as a stand alone tree.

 Champion variety of Quince

 We recommend buying this variety on Quince A rootstock.
-The GardenFocused approved supplier is Victoriana Nursery.

 It is included here because it has the best flavour of all the quinces for jams, marmalades and jellies.
 This variety is not however as hardy as most other varieties and only grows well in the warmest parts of the UK.
 They tend to crop earlier in the season, mid to late September.
 Portugal quince trees are known to take a couple of years longer to begin producing fruit and miss fruiting in some years.